 - All patrons must login using a Passaic County library card barcode number.
 Borrower status must be in good standing.
 Patrons who are not in good standing will not be granted a visitor’s card.

-- Guest cards are available at the Circulation Desk.
-Guest users must provide valid ID.
+- Guest pass are available at the Circulation Desk.

 Revised by the Board of Trustees

 November 22, 2011